What are the benefits of CBD oil?

 Eleven of the 29 products tested had less than 50% of the advertised CBD content and one high street pharmacy product contained no CBD at all.
 Almost half of the products had detectable levels of THC.
-While this averaged only 0.04%, compared to the allowable level of 0.01%, and would not lead to users experiencing the high associated with marijuana, it does make the products technically illegal in the UK and reflects poorly on the brands’ refinement and testing processes.
+While this averaged only 0.04%, and would not produce any intoxicating effects, it does make the products technically illegal in the UK and reflects poorly on the brands’ refinement and testing processes.

 Many CBD brands sold in the UK use imported hemp where a low cost-price is more important than quality and traceability.
 It’s therefore important to choose a trustworthy brand with the highest processing standards that can demonstrate the provenance of its ingredients.

-Jersey Hemp was granted the first licence for the harvesting of hemp for CBD production in the British Isles and all the hemp it uses in its products comes from its own fields.
-Every batch of CBD oil undergoes rigorous quality control by its team of scientists, researchers and agricultural experts and is tested by an independent laboratory, with results available to view on the website, making it one of the most trustworthy CBD brands in the UK.
+Jersey Hemp was granted the first licence for the harvesting of hemp for CBD production in the British Isles and much of the hemp used in its products comes from its own fields.
+Every batch of CBD oil is tested by an independent laboratory, with results available to view on the website.

 The Centre for Medical Cannabis called Jersey Hemp “one of the most compliant, high quality and accurately labelled products that we tested.”